Use Terraformer to import existing infrastructure resources into Terraform

 This structure presents the following problems:

-2. Resources from all environments are recorded in the same tfstate, so changes in one environment can affect all environments.
+2. All environment resources are recorded in the same tfstate, so changes in one environment can affect all environments

-If possible, I would like to divide tfstate by environment such as develop, production, manage, etc.
+Ideally, I would like to split tfstate into environments such as develop, production, and manage, so that

-so that all the resources of each environment are recorded in the same tfstate.
+all resources for each environment are recorded in the same tfstate.

-When I investigated whether this could be done, I found the following:
+I investigated whether this is possible and found the following:

-2. Only resources that have the tag specified with the --filter option can be imported.
+2. You can import only resources that have the tag specified in the --filter option

-If you try looking at vpc.tf under develop, only the VPC of the corresponding environment is imported.
+If you take a look at vpc.tf under develop, you will see that only the VPC for the corresponding environment is imported.

 develop/vpc.tf

-Regarding tfstate, all resources for each environment are recorded in one file, so there seems to be no problem here.
+As for tfstate, all the resources for each environment are recorded in one file, so this doesn't seem to be a problem either.

-There are places where resource ID values are hard-coded.
+There are some places where resource ID values are hard-coded

-There are multiple places where resource ID values are hard-coded, such as the vpc_id of aws_security_group below
+There are several places where resource ID values are hard-coded, such as the vpc_id of the aws_security_group below

 resource "aws_security_group" "tfer--alb-002D-dev-002D-sg_sg-002D-00d3679a2f3309565" { description = "for ALB" egress { cidr_blocks = ["0.0.0.0/0"] description = "Outbound ALL" from_port = "0" protocol = "-1" self = "false" to_port = "0" } ingress { cidr_blocks = ["0.0.0.0/0"] description = "allow_http_for_alb" from_port = "80" protocol = "tcp" self = "false" to_port = "80" } name = "alb-dev-sg" tags = { Environment = "dev" Name = "alb-dev-sg" } vpc_id = "vpc-0eea2bc99da0550a6" }

-When writing a new HCL, dynamically reference it like "vpc_id = aws_vpc.vpc.id", but
+When writing a new HCL, you would dynamically reference it like "vpc_id = aws_vpc.vpc.id", but

-it seems that it is still difficult to complete it at the time of import.
+it seems that it is still difficult to complete it that way when importing.

-The description of terraform_remote_state is not compatible with 0.12
+The description of terraform_remote_state does not correspond to 0.12

-There are places where the HCL description is for Terraform 0.11 series, such as the vpc_id of aws_subnet below.
+There are some places where the HCL description is from Terraform 0.11, such as the vpc_id of aws_subnet below

-If you apply in this state with the 0.12 series, it will run, but a warning will occur.
+If you apply it in this state on the 0.12 series, it will run, but a warning will be generated

 Also, if you change the --path-pattern option to separate directories for each environment,

-the tfstate itself will be output in one file, but
+the tfstate itself will be output in a single file, but

-when referring to resources in the tf file, they will still be referenced as terraform_remote_state.
+when referencing resources within the tf file, they will still be referenced using terraform_remote_state.

-If you look at GitHub, there is the following description, so it is the specification.
+Looking at GitHub, there is the following statement, so this is a specification.

 Connect between resources with terraform_remote_state (local and bucket).

-In the case of the vpc_id above, aws_vpc and aws_subnet are recorded in the same tfstate, so they
+In the case of the above vpc_id, aws_vpc and aws_subnet are recorded in the same tfstate, so

-It looks like you will have to fix this part yourself.
+It seems that you will also need to fix this part yourself.

 summary